Your writing ritual

 $12 / monthor $99 / year

-- The worldbuilding tools suite: world bible, timelines, relationship webs, name generators, and system builders for magic, politics, and culture
+- The worldbuilding suite: World Bible, maps, timelines, relationship webs, and magic, politics, and culture systems

-- Advanced writing modes: verse, screenplay format, technical writing, and copywriting
+- Advanced writing modes: verse, screenplay, technical, and copywriting

 7-day free trial.
 No credit card required.